SonuDileep/3-D-Object-Detection-using-PointNet/README.md

 Step_2 -> Download the ModelNet40 dataset and copy the files to data folder.
 Type the following command in the terminal and unzip the file.<br>
 <b>wget --no-check-certificate -P "pointnet/data" https://shapenet.cs.stanford.edu/ericyi/shapenetcore_partanno_v0.zip</b><br>
  Step_3 -> In terminal use "python train.py".
 After Training for evaluation run, "python evaluate.py"<br>
+<b> I have not included the weight files here cause of it's size.
+But if you need the weight files you can pull a request, I can upload them to my drive </b>

 ![3D point cloud vase](https://github.com/SonuDileep/3-D-Object-Detection-using-PointNet/blob/master/vase.jpg)